 In captivity, budgies need a mixture of foods to stay healthy.
 The bulk of their diet should come in the form of a pelleted food made specifically for budgies.
 These pellets are made of seeds, grains, fruits, vegetables, vitamins, and minerals.
 This should make up 75-80 percent of their total food consumption.

-Then, fresh fruits and veggies should account for the remaining 20-25 percent of their food intake.
+Then, fresh fruits and veggies, nuts, seeds, legumes, grains, pulses, and some other sources of protein (such as eggs) should account for the remaining 20-25 percent of their food intake.
 You’ll notice we don’t mention bread here.
 That’s because it should only be a very rare, occasional, tiny treat.
 Too much bread can cause your bird to put on too much weight and prevent them from eating the food they need for optimal nutrition.

 Bread and Budgies